1994 Karamay fire: "Let the officials leave first"

+Online articles identified the official as Kuang Li (况丽), the vice-director of the state petroleum company's local education centre, without official confirmation of this.
+By the time the leaders had filed out of the only open emergency exit, the other exits remained locked, preventing many teachers and pupils from escaping.

 Other survivors agreed that while 'let the leaders go first' was indeed said, it was spoken at the beginning of the performance, as a manner of respect to them when the performance ends and China Youth Daily took the original sentence out of context.
 Notably, in the documentary Karamay, in an interview conducted in the hospital immediately after the fire, none of the interviewees spoke about the students being instructed to let the leaders go first.

-Arguably, even if the leaders had left first, it wouldn't have made a difference; the main reason why many people died in front of doors A, B was due to panic.
-The panic induced irrational thinking, and many people tried to escape the way they entered, inevitably leading to a crush at the A, B doors, while the safer E, F doors were ignored even though they were not blocked in the rush to exit.
-The anti-robbery bars installed significantly hampered evacuation through windows and other doors.
+The Guangxi Fire Department has argued that the evacuation issues were caused by panic, with people trying to escape through the doors from which they entered instead of the less crowded doors E and F. Additionally, the anti-robbery bars installed significantly hampered evacuation through windows and other doors.

 Fatalities and justice

 A total of 325 deaths were reported, with 288 of them being school children.
-Most of the 36 adults were teachers.
-About 100 corpses were heaped up outside the cloakroom.
+Out of 25 officials, 17 died at the scene.

-In 1995, 300 families of the dead and injured sent representatives to the National People’s Congress in Beijing, supposedly the venue for Chinese citizens to seek justice and a fair hearing.
+In 1995, 300 families of the dead and injured sent representatives to the National People's Congress in Beijing, supposedly the venue for Chinese citizens to seek justice and a fair hearing.
 They were led off by security guards to a walled government compound, where five buses took them back to the airport.
 The group were then escorted through special channels to a plane bound for Xinjiang.

 A court convicted a total of 13 people.
 Four of them, senior officials, were convicted of dereliction of duty and sentenced up to five years in prison.
 Others were convicted of lesser crimes while Zhao Zheng was acquitted.

 Families received compensation of up to 50,589 yuan.

 One week after the fire, city officials in Karamay announced plans to demolish the burned out Friendship Theater.
 This plan was quickly scrapped following protests by residents of Karamay and parents of the deceased children.
 Three years later, in September 1997, the theater portion of the building was torn down, leaving only the front hall.
 This unmarked memorial still stands in what is now the People's Park in the center of Karamay.

 There is no plaque or memorial anywhere in Karamay that references the deadly fire.